shubbham28/Bio-inspired-algorithms-for-diagnosis-of-breast-cancer/README.md

 # Bio inspired algorithms for diagnosis of breast cancer
-It is a research paper published in IJICA, 2019
+It is a research paper published in International Journal of Innovative Computing and Applications, 2019

 In this project I had extracted and compared the efficiency of four bio-inspired algorithms which are Ant Colony Optimization, Artificial Bee Colony Optimization, Particle Swarm Optimization, Firefly Algorithm.